Shopify/chef-ebs/README.md

 ## Usage

+### RAID Array Creation

 Add `recipe[ebs]` to your run list, and configure these attributes:

-### RAID Array Creation

-Create a RAID 10 across four 10GB volumes, format it with XFS, and mount it on `/data`.
+Create a RAID 10 across four 10GB volumes, make it an lvm logical volume, format it with XFS, and mount it on `/data`.

 ```ruby